 If car parking spaces are provided with the house, they will be done on a first come first serve basis.
 This may mean a chat with your housemates about who parks where if spaces are limited.
-If the spaces are monitored by PPS, please email us with your car registration, Make, Model and Address.
-Your car will be registered within 7 working days, so park elsewhere to avoid tickets.
+If you are bringing a car and have off-road parking please contact us with a copy of your V5 registration documents so that we may prepare a permit for you.
+If the spaces are monitored by PPS, please email us with your Registration, Make, Model and Address.
+Your car will be registered within 5 working days, so park elsewhere to avoid tickets.
 We won't be able to revoke any tickets received should you fail to comply with these terms.
 Clever will not monitor the spaces, however, we will try to help if issues occur.
-Please note, Tamar House, Ocean House and The Royal do not have any parking.